GertThiel/dump/TorqueBox.md

     features like instant cloud-readyness, enterprise-grade integration or service management and monitoring easily

+  * should behave exactly like plain Rails deployments until the user configures the app to take adavantage of TorqueBox features

+    ActionController::Base.cache\_store = :jboss\_cache\_store

 > If I have seen further it is only by standing on the shoulders of giants.